 I have to admit that I am pretty lucky to live in Europe, the continent has so many interesting and beautiful cities that are just a stone’s throw away from good old Blighty.
-Even if you do live a bit further out, however, there are many that are worth the trip:
+Even if you do live a bit further out, however, there are many places that are worth the trip.

 1. Paris, France

 There’s no surprises here, Paris is renowned for being a beautiful city.
 Paris may not be the first choice of destination for the budget traveller – it ain’t cheap! – but it has some stunning architecture, and not just the landmarks but just the general buildings, so I would have been happy just to wander around and take it all in.
 The Banks of the River Seine are even listed as a UNESCO site and it is not hard to see why.
 The Louvre is a sight in itself, even before you get inside, Sacre Coeur is worth walking all the steps it takes to get up close and the Arc de Triomphe is beautiful, even with the piles of traffic whizzing around it.
 Enough said.